cmudig/AI-Clinician-MIMICIV/README.md

 You may want to save the client secret JSON file into this directory, and note the file path for later.

+You should create a GCP "project", which serves as a container for the queries and analyses you perform.
+To do so, go to the project selector (to the left of the search bar in the GCP console) and click New Project.
+Save the name of this project, as you will need it to authenticate the BigQuery client.

 **Elixhauser-Quan Table.** You will need to create a version of the derived Elixhauser-Quan comorbidities table in your BigQuery account.
 To do so, go to the [BigQuery SQL workspace](https://console.cloud.google.com/bigquery).
 Create a new query, and copy/paste the contents of the `data_extraction/sql/elixhauser.sql` file into the workspace.
-Run this query and save it to a BigQuery table.
-Note the name of this dataset (e.g. `project-name.dataset_name.elixhauser_quan`).
+Run this query and save it to a BigQuery table within the project you created earlier.
+Take note of the name of this dataset (e.g. `project-name.dataset_name.elixhauser_quan`).

 ### Simple Run Instructions

 Extract data into `data/` within this directory:

 ```
-python run.sh extract <PATH_TO_CLIENT_SECRET> <ELIXHAUSER_DATASET_NAME>
+python run.sh extract <PATH_TO_CLIENT_SECRET> <PROJECT_NAME> <ELIXHAUSER_DATASET_NAME>
 ```

 Preprocess data, filter sepsis cohort, and generate full MIMIC dataset into a directory `data/<DATA_NAME>`: